Tag Archives: Camino planning

 Today:

 One of the routines or rhythms that works for me and that I actually love a lot is to hike to breakfast.
 Today it was a 15km hike before I sat down to a coffee and pulled pork tacos, there was even an ocean view.
-I recently (the day before this camino) turned 50 so I am of the age where protein with each meal is so important for women, especially on a day where I’m hiking almost 30kms.
+I recently, (the day before this camino) turned 50 so I am of the age where protein with each meal is so important for women, especially on a day where I’m hiking almost 30kms.
 Some stretches along the camino can be tricky to get food with colour and protein but so far along the Norte since Bilbao it has been relatively easy.
-I am not normally a pork eater but sometimes I find I need to adjust to get what I need, otherwise I’m eating bread and tortilla every meal!
+I’m not normally a pork eater, but sometimes I find I need to adjust to get what I need.
+Otherwise I’m eating bread and tortilla every meal!

 In amongst all this delightful walking there were some tears.
 I walked further than planned.
 My guide book is a little out of date and I walked too long without food, lost the path and couldn’t find the place I had planned to stay.
 It no longer existed!
 It has been my experience that people along the camino are kind and helpful.
 Again today this was my experience of locals, they happily assisted me with my terrible Spanish to find what I needed, a kitchen was even opened to cook me a plate of scallops.

 I really don’t take this privilege I have of walking along the camino for granted.
 Yes, it is hard and the tears are real and for sure I’m uncomfortable sometimes.
-I try to realise that my uncomfortableness is within a comfortable place.
-Even when I am hurting and am feeling unsure and am struggling with decisions: do I stop, do I stay, walk here, walk there.
+I know that my uncomfortableness is within a comfortable place.
+Even when I am hurting and am feeling unsure and am struggling with decisions; do I stop, do I stay, walk here, walk there???
 I am comfortably uncomfortable.
 Maybe this is a little about where I am in life.
 Oh the camino, there you go taking me deep into myself again.

 My day ended up in Castro-Urdiales where I had a single room booked in a little pénsion.
 I booked it while refuelling on the scollops.
 Maybe there is an Albergue in town but it’s been a long day and I don’t think I’m ready to share a room or bathroom.
 I haven’t met anyone yet and the trails are very quiet.
 This is ok for me, but tomorrow I think I will be ready to find some interesting conversation … but first dinner!